Howard T. Owens: Propagate Content

 In March 2015, Owens founded Propagate Content, an independent TV production company, backed by A&E Networks.
 Owens was the founding CEO of the company.
-He and chief creative officer David McKillop, former A&E channel general manager, also are owners of the company.
-In May 2015, Propagate announced key hires and had a small slate of projects in development, Apple's first original unscripted television series, produced in partnership with musician and tech entrepreneur will.i.am and scripted series, Isn't That Rich? with ABC Studios, and Red Team for Amazon.
+He and chief creative officer David McKillop, former A&E channel general manager, are also owners of the company.
+In May 2015, Propagate announced key hires and had a small slate of projects in development: Apple's first original unscripted television series, produced in partnership with musician and tech entrepreneur will.i.am and a scripted series, Isn't That Rich? with ABC Studios, and Red Team for Amazon.

-By April 2016, McKillop had exited the company, at which time Ben Silverman joined the company as co-chairman and co-CEO bring with him handful of projects from Electus.
-A&E Networks had also gave another round of funding to the company.
+By April 2016, McKillop had exited the company, at which time Ben Silverman joined the company as co-chairman and co-CEO, bringing with him a handful of projects from Electus.
+A&E Networks had also given another round of funding to the company.

-In early June 2016, the Oxygen Channel green lit Propagate's Unprotected, a docu-comedy.
+In early June 2016, the Oxygen Channel greenlit Propagate's Unprotected, a docu-comedy.
 In January 2017, Propagate started up its international distribution division head by president Cyrus Farrokh.
-The company signed in February 2017 to develop, pitch and produce in the U.S. market Caracol formats.
+The company signed in February 2017 to develop, pitch, and produce in the U.S. market Caracol formats.

-By January 2018, Propagate Content agreed to create content based on stars', Gwyneth Paltrow, and Grammy Award-winner Zac Brown, lifestyle brands.
-Also, its slate included 17 in production series and 40 development projects at over 21 channels and streaming services.
+By January 2018, Propagate Content agreed to create content based on stars Gwyneth Paltrow, and Grammy Award winner Zac Brown, and lifestyle brands.
+Also, its slate included 17 series in production and 40 development projects across 21 channels and streaming services.

-Propagate Content in January 2018 received additional investment from The Raine Group, global merchant bank, to speed up growth and for targeted acquisitions and new ventures.
-In April 2018, Propagate invested in Incognita, former Europacorp Deputy CEO Edouard de Vesinne's production company, to be their European production arm.
-The company was also in process of setting a podcast studio to develop properties due to their success in adapting Lore podcast to TV and Sword and Scale podcast series.
-Propagate purchased Electus including its majority share in Artists First, from IAC in October 2018 using Raine's funds.
+Propagate Content received additional investment in January 2018 from The Raine Group to speed up growth and fund targeted acquisitions and new ventures.
+In April 2018, Propagate invested in Incognita, former Europacorp Deputy CEO Edouard de Vesinne's production company, as its European production arm.
+The company was also in the process of setting up a podcast studio to develop properties due to its success in adapting the Lore podcast to TV and the Sword and Scale podcast series.
+Propagate purchased Electus, including its majority share in Artists First, from IAC in October 2018 using Raine's funds.